jkrogager/VoigtFit/README.rst

 Absorption line fitting implemented in Python.

-If you use this software, please cite my paper on arXiv:
+If you use this software, please cite my paper on `arXiv <http://arxiv.org/abs/1803.01187>`_.

 Installation